theaholtlund/analyse-garmin-strava/README.md

-# Data Analysis and Manipulation for Garmin Connect
+# Data Analysis for Strava and Garmin Connect

 Work in progress.
-Project working with Garmin Connect data in various ways, aiming to process, transform and analyse activities.
+Project working with Strava and Garmin Connect data in various ways, aiming to analyse, process and transform activities.

 # Ideas for Later, Components to Implement: